-Revenue recognized to date was attributable to the upfront payment we received in the fourth quarter of 2009 pursuant to a collaboration agreement with Teva, as well as cash reimbursements from Teva for certain costs incurred by us under the clinical development plan.
+Revenue recognized to date was attributable to the upfront payment we received in the fourth quarter of 2009 pursuant to a Collaboration Agreement with Teva, as well as cash reimbursements from Teva for certain costs incurred by us under the clinical development plan.
 Our policy is to account for these reimbursements as collaboration revenue.
-As a result of the termination of the collaboration agreement with Teva, we do not expect to earn collaboration revenue beyond the amounts provided in the Termination Agreement.

-In April 2015, we and Teva terminated the collaboration agreement.
-Pursuant to the Termination Agreement, Teva paid to us, as advanced reimbursement for certain continuing research and development activities related to custirsen and certain other antisense inhibitors of clusterin, an amount equal to \$27.0 million less approximately \$3.8 million, which reduction represents a hold-back amount of \$3.0 million and certain third-party expenses incurred by Teva between January 1, 2015 and April 24, 2015, or Closing Date.
-Teva will be entitled to deduct from the \$3.0 million hold-back certain costs incurred after January 1, 2015 that may arise after the Closing Date.
-Teva will pay us (i) one-half of the then remaining hold-back amount six months after the Closing Date, (ii) one-half of the then remaining hold-back amount 12 months after the Closing Date.
-As a result of the termination of the collaboration agreement with Teva, we do not expect to earn any additional collaboration revenue beyond the amounts provided in the Termination Agreement.
+In April 2015, we and Teva entered into an agreement to terminate the Collaboration Agreement, or the Termination Agreement.
+Pursuant to the Termination Agreement, Teva paid to us, as advanced reimbursement for certain continuing research and development activities related to custirsen and certain other antisense inhibitors of clusterin, an amount equal to \$27.0 million less approximately \$3.8 million, which reduction represents a hold-back amount of \$3.0 million and \$0.8 million for certain third-party expenses incurred by Teva between January 1, 2015 and April 24, 2015, or Closing Date.
+Teva shall deduct from the \$3.0 million hold-back certain costs incurred after January 1, 2015 that may arise after the Closing Date.
+Teva was permitted to deduct from the \$3.0 million hold-back certain costs incurred after January 1, 2015 that arose after the Closing Date.
+As of September 30, 2015, the amount of the holdback had been almost fully deducted by Teva for certain custirsen-related costs incurred after the Closing Date.
+We expect to receive only a nominal amount from the \$3.0 million hold-back as a result of our paying for certain pre-Closing Date custirsen-related development costs on behalf of Teva.
+Teva is responsible for expenses related to custirsen incurred pursuant to the Collaboration Agreement through December 31, 2014.
+We will be responsible for certain custirsen-related expenses from and after January 1, 2015.